OrienteerBAP/Orienteer-Guidebook/README.md

-# Orienteer guidebook
+# Orienteer Guidebook

 Orienteer is a flexible business application development platform.
 It lets you build full-feature dedicated enterprise apps, like CRM, ERP, Supply Chain Management or whatever.
-Orienteer provides flexible, scalable and extendable solutions that are easy to scale up as their underlying business grows.
+Orienteer provides flexible, scalable and extendable solutions.

 **Why read this guide**

 This guide will help you to:
-* install Orienteer
+* install Orienteer,
-* define a data model for your specific business
+* define a data model and business logics for your specific business,
+* set security,
-* set user rights and security rules
+* manage users and their rights,
-* put data to the database, retrieve and visualize it
+* put data to the database, retrieve and visualize it,
-* make a deeper customization by developing your modules
+* make deeper customization by developing your modules.

 **Audience**